Dragoon: Chile

 Founded as the Dragones de la Reina (Queen's Dragoons) in 1758 and later renamed the Dragoons of Chile in 1812, and then becoming the Carabineros de Chile in 1903.
 The Carabineros are the national police of Chile.
 The military counterpart, that of the 15th Reinforced Regiment "Dragoons" is now as of 2010 the 4th Armored Brigade "Chorrillos" based in Punta Arenas as the 6th Armored Cavalry Squadron "Dragoons", and form part of the 5th Army Division.

 Denmark

-The Royal Danish Army includes amongst its historic regiments the Jutish Dragoon Regiment, which was raised in 1670.
+The Royal Danish Army includes amongst its historic regiments the Jutland Dragoon Regiment, which was raised in 1670.

 France

 The modern French Army retains three dragoon regiments from the thirty-two in existence at the beginning of World War I: the 2nd, which is a nuclear, biological and chemical protection regiment, the 5th, an experimental Combined arms regiment, and the 13th (Special Reconnaissance).

 Lithuania

 Beginning in the 17th century, the mercenary army of the Grand Duchy of Lithuania included dragoon units.
 In the middle of the 17th century there were 1,660 dragoons in an army totaling 8,000 men.
 By the 18th century there were four regiments of dragoons.

 Lithuanian cavalrymen served in dragoon regiments of both the Russian and Prussian armies, after the Partitions of the Polish–Lithuanian Commonwealth.

-Between 1920 and 1924 and 1935–1940 the Lithuanian Army included the Third Dragoon Iron Wolf Regiment.
+Between 1920 and 1924, and again between 1935 and 1940, the Lithuanian Army included the Third Dragoon Iron Wolf Regiment.
 The dragoons were the equivalent of the present-day Volunteer Forces.

 In modern Lithuania the Grand Duke Butigeidis Dragoon Battalion (Lithuanian: didžiojo kunigaikščio Butigeidžio dragūnų batalionas) is designated as dragoons, with a motorized infantry role.